 An important note regarding apricots and the genus Prunus is that not all apricots are created equal.
 The Japanese apricot (Prunus mume), which is sometimes just referred to as an “apricot,” is an entirely different species.
 The flower is similar, but they are different.
 The Japanese apricot blooms much earlier.

 |Flower Color||white or pink|

 Apricot Tree Care

-Planting the tree in a warmer area or a place closer to a building or full sun will help maintain the flowers longer, especially through frosts.
+Planting the tree in a warmer area or closer to a building in full sun will help maintain the flowers longer, especially through frosts.
 Also, it is possible to look for one of the many cold-tolerant cultivars available.
 There are hundreds of cultivars of Prunus armeniaca available in the nursery trade.

-Whether it is being grown as an ornamental or fruit, Prunus armeniaca is somewhat high maintenance with fussy soil and water needs.
-The benefits, though, are a gorgeous tree in your landscape or, if you are lucky enough, delicious fresh apricots.
+Whether it is being grown as an ornamental or for fruit, Prunus armeniaca is somewhat high maintenance with fussy soil and water needs.
+The benefits, though, are a gorgeous tree in your landscape and, if you are lucky enough, delicious fresh apricots.